RobertZenz/gallery/README.md

 This is a hacked together version of Gallery to make it work on NextCloud 32 (and above?).

+ > **ATTENTION**: Due to changes on the NextCloud clientside, the upload functionality is no longer funcitonal.
+ >
+ > If you wanna take a stab it, it's in `js/galleryview.js`, the object `OCA.Files.OperationProgressBar` no longer exists (lines 26 and 315).
+Given that I don't use that functionality, it's highly unlikely that I will attempt to fix it.

 No new features are planned to be implemented but if you notice that something is broken you can open an issue for it.

 To install the app, download [this repository as zip](https://github.com/RobertZenz/gallery/archive/refs/heads/master.zip), unpack it and copy the "gallery-master" directory into the NextCloud apps directory.
 Rename it from "gallery-master" to "gallery" while you're at it.
 Then you should be able to activate it just like any other app.